wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/projects.md

 **Objective: Transform Surface to be an enterprise business**

-- Key Result: Increase our revenue per head across Surface sellers by 15%
+- Key result: Increase our revenue per head across Surface sellers by 15%
-- Key Result: Onboard 15 new Surface partners
+- Key result: Onboard 15 new Surface partners
-- Key Result: Baseline our Enterprise MAU penetration with a target of 30%
+- Key result: Baseline our Enterprise MAU penetration with a target of 30%
-- Key Result: Grow our multi-national customer pipeline by 500 customers
+- Key result: Grow our multi-national customer pipeline by 500 customers
 - Project: *Multi-solution Sales Enablement*
 - Project: *Multi-national Marketing Campaigns*
 - Project: *Enterprise MAU Telemetry*